 o At any point in the complaint process, the individual named has the right to have an advocate present.

 5. All correspondence to the chair of the board of trustees is reviewed at a board meeting.
 However, all personnel matters must be dealt with in-camera.

 6. At all steps in the process you are requested to tell each level that you are not satisfied and are going up to the next level.

 Communicable diseases such as chicken pox, head lice, impetigo and pink eye do occur in schools.

-In the case of head lice, an information pamphlet is sent to every member of a class where the lice was found.
+In the case of head lice, an email will be sent to each family where the lice was found.
 It uses current information from the Province of Manitoba Department of Health and Winnipeg Regional Health Authority describing how to identify and control the spread of head lice.
 It is parent's responsibility to treat and check your child for this condition.
 In the case of pink eye, impetigo, etc., children should be treated by a doctor and parents should obtain medical confirmation that attendance at school is not a health risk to others.